 Municipal Solid Waste & RDF

 Waste in this instance defines any combustible, non-hazardous material resulting from the output of household and industrial processes.
-This represents a wide range of feedstocks, from construction waste to biosolids from sewage.
-The compounds and substances present in MSW cover a large proportion of the periodic table; and different technologies may be more or less appropriate for efficient conversion.
-DP offers several types of combustion and gasification technology in order to provide the best solution.
+This waste material ranges from construction waste to biosolids from sewage and has multiple chemical and physical properties which may require different technologies.
+DP offers several types of combustion and gasification technologies that provide the best solution.

 Type of Municipal Solid Waste & RDF

-• Municipal Solid Waste (MSW) is typically the domestic types of waste from residential homes, institutions, small businesses and the like.
-As such, it can consist of organic (biodegradable) and non-biodegradable materials.
-It is typically known as ‘non-hazardous’ waste although there are categories within this which have specific hazardous characteristics.
+• Municipal Solid Waste (MSW) is typically domestic waste from residential homes, institutions, small businesses and the like.
+It is typically known as ‘non-hazardous’ waste and can consist of organic (biodegradable) and non-biodegradable materials.
 Some of the waste may also be recyclable.
 It differs from ‘hazardous’ industrial wastes and other toxic categories.

-• RDF is a form of MSW that has been sorted and subject to basic processing treatment.
-MSW is treated by shredding and dehydrating to produce Refuse Derived fuel (RDF) or Solid/Specified Recovered Fuel (SRF).
-RDF consists largely of combustible components of municipal waste (non-hazardous) such as plastics and biodegradable waste and as such, has more consistent combustion characteristics than unsorted MSW.
+• RDF is basically MSW that has been sorted and subjected to basic processing treatment.
+MSW is shredded and dehydrated to produce Refuse Derived fuel (RDF) or Solid/Specified Recovered Fuel (SRF).
+RDF consists largely of combustible components of municipal waste (non-hazardous) such as plastics and biodegradable waste.
+As such, RDF has more consistent combustion characteristics than unsorted MSW.

 • SRF or ‘solid recovered fuel’ is waste derived fuel that meet a tighter quality specification.
-Combustion and handling of more homogeneous processed fuels RDF and SRF are somewhat easier than unsorted MSW.
+Combustion and handling of more homogeneous RDF and SRF are somewhat easier than unsorted MSW.

 Typical characteristics